David-Langat/GameFramework/README.md

 The framework currently includes two fully playable games:

 *   **SOS:** A game where two players take turns adding either an 'S' or an 'O' to a grid.
-A player scores a point for creating an 'SOS' sequence (horizontally, vertically, or diagonally).
+A player scores a point for creating an 'SOS' sequence (horizontally, vertically, or diagonally) and gets another turn.
 The player with the most points when the grid is full wins.
 *   **Connect Four:** The classic game where two players take turns dropping their colored discs into a 7x6 vertically suspended grid.
 The first player to form a horizontal, vertical, or diagonal line of four of their own discs wins.

 ## Core Design Patterns